raimohanska/sensor-server/README.md

 ## sensor-server

-Local proxy server for collecting sensor events and sending them to Keen.io.
-The local proxy is needed because at least my sensors don't have SSL/TLS capabilities.
+Server for collecting events from home automation sensors.

+Currently just proxies the data Keen.io, but maybe some day stores events to its own database and serves metrics and graphs.

-### Install
+## Install

 Install